hiddenSymmetries/simsopt/docs/source/example_coils.rst

 - Take into account finite coil width using a multifilament approach similar to the example in ``examples/3_Advanced/stage_two_optimization_finite_build.py``.

-.. _simplest_stage2:
+.. _simple_stage2:

-Simplest objective function
+Simple objective function
 ---------------------------

 The first form of the objective function :math:`J` (or cost function)